Skip to navigation Skip to content

 The assets continue to be maintained until customer supplies a revised balance sheet reflecting what has happened to the assets of the business.

-For more information on assessment and coding of the business:
+For more details on assessment and coding of the business, for:

 Customer's notification obligations + Read more ...

-Advise the customer that if they recommence the business while in receipt of a payment, they must notify Centrelink according to their notification provisions.
-An interim profit and loss statement and interim balance sheet for the business must be provided so it can be reassessed.
+Tell the customer that if they restart the business while in receipt of a payment, they must notify Centrelink according to their notification provisions.
+They must provide an interim profit and loss statement and interim balance sheet for the business so it can be reassessed.

 Record the assessment details on a DOC.

-Table 2: this table describes the steps to assess income and assets following the sale of a business in which a customer has an interest.
+Table 2: describes the steps to assess income and assets after the sale of a business in which a customer has an interest.
 Portions of this process can be completed by Complex Assessment Officers (CAO) only.

 Step